About the handbook & Workbook

 Vision on change

-Partos is committed accelerate equitable, just and decolonial transformation in international cooperation within their networks through learning, co-creation and exchange.
-This is driven by the aim to take accountability to fix and transform the a power-imbalanced system of international cooperation and solidarity, and promote community-led change.
+Partos is committed to accelerating equitable, just, and decolonial transformation in international cooperation within its networks through learning, co-creation, and exchange.
+This is driven by the aim to take accountability for fixing and transforming the power-imbalanced system of international cooperation and solidarity, and to promote community-led change.

 Credits

-The DEI Handbook and workbook is written and edited by Gigi Pasco Ong-Alok & Elodie Kona, with visuals and design from Nathalí Cedeño and inspired by collective knowledge and experiences from involved facilitators, experts and participants from the Partos Diversity, Equity & Inclusion Trajectory and Racial Justice Affinity Spaces.
+The DEI Handbook and workbook is written and edited by Gigi Pasco Ong-Alok & Elodie Kona.
+The visuals and design are by Nathalí Cedeño.
+They are inspired by collective knowledge and experiences from involved facilitators, experts, and participants in the Partos Diversity, Equity & Inclusion Trajectory and Racial Justice Affinity Spaces.